- Manuscript Descriptions

 The manuscript descriptions are structured according to the same scheme.
 Principally they are arranged as follows: the description is headed with the holding institution and the shelfmark as well as brief keywords regarding the content of the manuscript.
 It is followed by data on the exterior and the content of the manuscript; under “content” – after a short overview – the categories mentioned below are repeated for every text or insert.

 With respect to a codex which is made up of several originally independent parts and possibly includes fragments, the descriptions differ in their structure.
 After the holding institution and the shelfmark, first all information concerning overall features like the exterior are listed (generally the codicological data, the binding, and its provenance etc).
 It is followed by a brief overview on the content of the entire manuscript.
 Then all separate parts are described individually with regard to their various external appearances and their content.
-They are listed in order of appearance, except for fragments which are listed at the end.
+They are listed in order of appearance.
 All descriptions of the exteriors are introduced by keywords regarding their content.
 Bibliographic references even though they might concern the exterior appearance of one single fascicle are always listed in the overall exterior description.

 The holding institution and shelfmark of every manuscript are always listed at the beginning of the descriptions.
 It is followed by a brief reference to the content of the manuscripts (author or rather title or content).
 Beside the language of the main text, which in most cases is Latin, information on the diverging language of glosses (language) is provided.
 The thematic information is indexed through general keywords (subject / type of text or book genre).
 The rest of the description is split into “Exterior” and “Content”: